Elizabeth Cabot Agassiz: Society for the Private Collegiate Instruction for Women

-In 1879, she was one of seven female managing directors of the Society for the Private Collegiate Instruction for Women (Harvard Annex).
-This provided qualified women who intended to pursue an advancement in their education in Cambridge with the opportunity to have private tuition from professors at Harvard College.
+In 1879, Agassiz was one of seven female managing directors of the Society for the Private Collegiate Instruction for Women (Harvard Annex).
+This provided qualified women who intended to pursue an advancement in their education in Cambridge with the opportunity to have private tutoring from professors at Harvard College.

 Agassiz was essential in ensuring that the "Harvard Annex" for women's education was transformed in 1894 from Harvard University into Radcliffe College.
 From 1894 to 1900, this college was under their direction and from 1900 to 1903 she was honorary president.
 With her tact and her fundraising skills she promoted the college and contributed significantly to its continuity.

 Agassiz became a member of the Ladies' Visiting Committee for the Kindergarten for the Blind, under the Perkins Institution for the Blind.
 She acted as treasurer for the Cambridge branch of the committee until an illness in 1904.

 Research and published works

-Her research can be studied through her published books in addition to her series of diary entries depicting her global ventures.
+Agassiz's research can be studied through her published books in addition to her series of diary entries depicting her global ventures.
 Her publications include A First Lesson in Natural History (1859) and Seaside Studies in Natural History (1865), in which she was assisted by her stepson, Alexander Emanuel Agassiz.
 Elizabeth Agassiz originally published A First Lesson under the pseudonym Actaea.
 Additionally, Elizabeth Agassiz co-authored A Journey in Brazil (1868) and edited and published Louis Agassiz: His Life and Correspondence in 1885.
 A biography of Elizabeth Cabot Agassiz was later written by her sister, Emma F. Cary, and Lucy Allen Paton, published in the spring of 1917 with the assistance of the Council of Radcliffe College.

 Personal life

-Following the marriage of her older sister Mary to Harvard Professor Cornelius Conway Felton (later president of Harvard University), she began socializing with a group of intellectuals in Cambridge, Massachusetts.
+Following the marriage of her older sister Mary to Harvard Professor Cornelius Conway Felton (later president of Harvard University), Agassiz began socializing with a group of intellectuals in Cambridge, Massachusetts.
 In 1846, she met scientist Louis Agassiz at a dinner with Mary and her husband.
-Though they wanted to marry, he still had a wife and three children (Pauline, Ida and Alexander) in Switzerland.
-His wife died in 1848.
-In December 1849—when socially acceptable to wed—Lizzie's father gave his blessing.
-They married on April 25, 1850 in Boston, Massachusetts at King's Chapel.
+Though they wanted to marry, he was married, with three children (Pauline, Ida and Alexander) in Switzerland.
+His wife had died in 1848.
+In December 1849 — when it became more socially acceptable for the couple to wed — Lizzie's father gave his blessing in support of their marriage.
+They married on April 25, 1850, in Boston, Massachusetts at King's Chapel.
 Agassiz organized the household and took care of the finances and the children.
 She developed strong relationships with her stepchildren, Alexander, Ida, and Pauline, and her grandchildren.
 She had no children of her own.

-After her husband's death in 1873, she continued to devote time to her work and family.
+After her husband's death in 1873, Agassiz continued to devote time to her work and family.
 She continued to enjoy traveling, and in 1892, Agassiz ventured with family to the Pacific Coast, specifically California, for three months.

-She died on June 27, 1907 in Arlington, Massachusetts of a cerebral hemorrhage.
+Agassiz died on June 27, 1907, in Arlington, Massachusetts of a cerebral hemorrhage.
 She is buried in Mount Auburn Cemetery with her husband.
 The monument is a boulder selected from the moraine of the Aar Glaciers, near where Agassiz once lived.